Union Pacific North Line: History

 The route followed by the UP North Line was constructed in 1854 by the Chicago & Milwaukee Railroad.
 Passenger service between Chicago and Waukegan began on January 4, 1855.
 Initially, a single train operated each day, departing from a terminal in Chicago at Water St. and Kinzie St. at 8:30 am and returning from Waukegan at 3:30 pm.
 The president of the railroad, former Chicago mayor Walter S. Gurnee, speculated on land in Lake County spurring the development of railway suburbs along the line.
 The railroad merged with the Green Bay, Milwaukee & Chicago Railroad in 1863, and was acquired by the Chicago and North Western Railway in 1866.
 Commuter rail services along the line started operating into the new Chicago and North Western Terminal (now Ogilvie Transportation Center) in 1911.
 In 1966, the Chicago and North Western closed the Lake Front Depot and began operating into the new Milwaukee Union Station.
 This service would ultimately prove to be relatively short lived as the Chicago and North Western ended operations between Chicago and Milwaukee in 1971 and the line was truncated to Kenosha.

 The North line became part of Metra when the agency was formed in 1984.
 The trains continued to be operated by the Chicago and North Western Railway under contract until that railroad was bought by Union Pacific in 1995.
 UP now operates passenger services along the line for Metra.
 Under a longstanding agreement that UP inherited from the C&NW, Metra owns the vehicles and the stations along the line, but Union Pacific employs the crew who actually operate the trains, and they also control the right-of-way along the route.

+Beginning in 2023, the Union Pacific Railroad announced that commuter operations on all three of the Union Pacific lines would be transferred to Metra; the Union Pacific would continue to own and maintain the right-of-way.
+The transfer was initially expected to occur by Q1 2024; however, it was delayed by a year to May 16, 2025.

 All stations on the line except for Ravinia Park are open daily.
 Ravinia Park is only open during the Ravinia Festival in the summer months.

 Ridership

 Between 2014 and 2019, annual ridership declined by 8.3% from 9,328,441 passengers to 8,552,117 passengers.
 Due to the COVID-19 pandemic, ridership dropped to 2,300,363 passengers in 2020.
+As of October 2024, the line has Metra's highest ridership recovery rate at 83% of pre-pandemic weekday ridership.
+Peak-direction ridership is at 70% of pre-pandemic numbers, while all other metrics (reverse-peak, midday, evening, Saturday, and Sunday ridership) is at or above pre-pandemic ridership.